What travel gear does the parent-to-be really need?

 We have plenty of advice on our website on how to travel while you’re pregnant and handling all those logistical travel matters once baby comes along.

 This post is to help guide you in what you should actually be asking for from all those well-meaning people in your life before baby arrives.
 Now you can forget diaper cakes (as cute as they may be) and start focusing on some ultra-practical stuff that you will ACTUALLY USE!!!

 - Practical gear for getting around with baby

 - Hot weather extremes

 - Toys & entertainment

-- Travel bags
+- Travel bags for families